Much about the history of Skidoo has already been written in various books and online, so I will only give a brief summary here:

 I've been to this stamp mill a few times over the years.
 In 2013, we stopped here only briefly while on our way to visit another old miner’s cabin.
 It had been a long time since either of us had visited this place and we wanted to see how the old stamp mill was holding up.
 It still looks pretty good considering its age.
 Thanks to the National Park Service for their stabilization efforts.

-See my post on the Bald Mountain Mine for photos of remnants of the Skidoo pipeline.
+See my post on the Bald Peak Mine for photos of remnants of the Skidoo pipeline.